Bponthemove/my-new-portfolio/README.md

 Theme toggle needs finsihing and theme colors need to done in \_variables.

+Stickman outruns the pushing div on fast scroll.
+Need to rethink this issue.
+Also stickman mobile needs to start later.

 extra's maybe to be done:
   modal pop up after x seconds of inactivity to play guess the skill game